bezurn004/Obsi-Forge-Apedia/Starforged/Chapter2 - Campaign Creation/Character/SF_CH2_Board Your Starship.md

 > [!tip] **Flying with Allies**
 > If you are playing with allies, you share the [[AST_Starship|STARSHIP]].
 You can put the asset in a place visible and accessible to everyone, or appoint one player to manage the card.
 > If you are playing with others, discuss whether your characters are co-owners of the ship, or if one of you is the primary owner.
 Alternatively, the ship can belong to another person or faction, and you are its crew.
 This is just a narrative embellishment; it has no effect on how the asset is used in play.
-Anyone aboard can use the [[AST_Starship|Starship]] asset abilities.
+Anyone aboard can use the [[AST_Starship|STARSHIP]] asset abilities.

 ## Flying Alone
 If you are playing Starforged solo, you are a lone spacer in a vast galaxy.
 Thanks to automation and centralized controls, your starship is fully capable of flying and fighting while operated by a single pilot.